Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 - Tofacitinib may affect certain lab tests.
 Be sure your doctor and lab personnel know you are taking tofacitinib.

-- Lab tests, including complete blood cell counts, liver function, or cholesterol levels, may be performed while you use tofacitinib.
-These tests may be used to monitor your condition or check for side effects.
+- LAB TESTS, including complete blood cell counts, liver function, or cholesterol levels, may be performed while you use tofacitinib.
+You may need to have your skin checked while you take tofacitinib.
+These lab tests and exams may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use tofacitinib with caution in the ELDERLY; they may be more sensitive to its effects, especially infection.